freecomputinglab/rheo.ohrg.org/pages/spines.typ

 = Spines

-A spine in rheo is the backbone or 'table of contents' of Typst source files that should be compiled to an output format.
+A spine in Rheo is the backbone or 'table of contents' of Typst source files that should be compiled to an output format.
 It takes its name from the #link("https://www.edrlab.org/open-standards/anatomy-of-an-epub-3-file/")[epub specification], in which the spine articulates---or _reticulates_--- the set and order of chapters included.

 You can specify a spine's vertebrae for any output format using an array of #link("https://www.man7.org/linux/man-pages/man7/glob.7.html")[glob] strings in `rheo.toml`: